1.1 – Democracy

 For example, the “weapons of mass destruction” propaganda that was used in 2002 by U.S. politicians to invade and occupy Iraq in 2003 which instigated public support to attack and destroy a fictitious enemy.

 This phenomenon is best explained by Greg Palast in his book “The Best Democracy Money Can Buy”.

 1.8 – Democracy by Majority Rule.

 Majority Rule is constituted by a conventional agreement.
 Sometimes it has no predetermined threshold, as in “First Past The Post”, where the candidate with the highest number of votes wins.

 At other times, a simple majority of 50% + one carries the motion.
 But, on issues deemed very important, a “Super-majority Rule” of two-thirds, three-quarters, or more is required to carry the motion.

-Jean-Jacques Rousseau -1712 – 1778 – advocated the use of super-majority voting on important decisions when he said, “The more the deliberations are important and serious, the more the opinion that carries should approach unanimity.”
+1712 – 1778 advocated the use of supermajority voting on important decisions when he said, “The more the deliberations are important and serious, the more the opinion that carries should approach unanimity.”

-Direct Democracy by any convention of majority rule must always consider and do its best to accommodate, the human rights and concerns of minorities.
+Direct Democracy by any convention of majority rule, must always consider the UN Declaration of Human Rights and Liberties for minorities.

 Having looked at several global perspectives and component of democracy, let’s review the current Canadian political ideologies and system of governance.